yulineko/Astragazing-frontend/README.md

 * New/better light pollution map
 * Ability to plan trips to dark sites
 * Ability to invite friends to trips
+* Create an API for all solar system objects